Senate confirms Director of Office of Government Ethics just in time to be a bulwark against corruption

 As a result, Trump was the most corrupt President in American history, presiding over the most corrupt administration in over two centuries.
 He was impeached for corruption, took emoluments in defiance of the Constitution’s anti-corruption clauses, and is poised to do so again.

 But his nominees are not exempt from federal ethics laws.
-Getting an OGE Director in place to ensure that the national security nominees are better was crucial.
+Getting an OGE Director in place to ensure that his national security nominees are vetted was crucial.

 Many thanks to Craig Holman and Public Citizen for leading coalition efforts to urge Senator Schumer to bring Huitema up to a vote — as he did today.